 Avoid Being Too Salesy

 Traditionally, outbound marketing – particularly using email and direct marketing – were too salesy.
-Understand what your customers want to hear and personalise the emails and direct mail messages.
+Understand what your customers really want, and personalise the emails and direct mail messages.

 People hate being sold to!

 If you want to achieve success from your inbound marketing and outbound marketing efforts, then you should set up a process to measure your performance.
 Take advantage of the digital marketing tools available to track the success of your efforts.